Gastric reflux diet

 vinegar, peppermint, salad dressings, mayonnaise, curries,

-tomatoes. - MILK.
+- MILK.
 Milk may give some temporary relief as it coats the

 lining of the oesophagus but it tends to STIMULATE acid production

-in the stomach due to its fat and protein content. - CAFFEINE in coffee, cola drinks, chocolate and tea; alcohol
+- CAFFEINE in coffee, cola drinks, chocolate and tea; alcohol

 (all types), also avoid smoking.